-Reconciliation of Non-IFRS Measures
+Reconciliation of Non- GAAP Measures

-To supplement the audited Consolidated Financial Statements, which are prepared and presented in accordance with IFRS, the Company provides the following non-IFRS financial measures: EBITDA and Adjusted EBITDA, as EBITDA and Adjusted EBITDA are included as a supplemental disclosure because Management believes that such measurement provides a better assessment of the Company's operations on a continuing basis by eliminating certain non-cash charges or gains that are nonrecurring.
+To supplement the audited Consolidated Financial Statements, which are prepared and presented in accordance with GAAP, the Company provides the following non-GAAP financial measures: EBITDA and Adjusted EBITDA, as EBITDA and Adjusted EBITDA are included as a supplemental disclosure because

+Management believes that such measurement provides a better assessment of the Company's operations on a continuing basis by eliminating certain non-cash charges or gains that are nonrecurring.

-The term Earnings before interest, taxes, depreciation and amortization (EBITDA) consists of net income (loss) and excludes interest (financing costs), taxes, and depreciation.
-Adjusted EBITDA also excludes working capital investment, share-based compensation, restructuring costs and fair value adjustments.
+The term Earnings before interest, taxes, depreciation and amortization (EBITDA) consists of net loss and excludes interest (financing costs), taxes, and depreciation.
+Adjusted EBITDA also excludes working capital investment, share-based compensation, fair value adjustments and foreign currency translation.

-The most directly comparable measure to EBITDA and Adjusted EBITDA calculated in accordance with IFRS is net income (loss).
+The most directly comparable measure to EBITDA and Adjusted EBITDA calculated in accordance with IFRS is net loss.
 The following is a reconciliation of the Company's net loss to Adjusted EBITDA.

-U.S. \$ millions 2022 2021
+U.S. \$ millions 2 023 2 2022

-Net loss \$ (5.3) \$ (3.4)
+Net loss \$ (3.7) \$ (5.3)

 Financing costs 0.1 0.1

-Amortization of intangible assets 0.3 0.1
+Amortization of intangible assets 0.3 0.3

-Depreciation of property and equipment 1.1 1.4
+Depreciation of property and equipment 0.5 1.1

 Depreciation of right of use assets 0.3 0.3

+Income tax expense 0.1 -

-EBITDA \$ (3.5) \$ (1.5)
+EBITDA \$ (2.4) \$ (3.5)

 Working capital investment

-Increase in unearned revenue 1.2 0.1
+(Decrease) Increase in unearned revenue (0.4) 1.2

+Change in fair value of investment 0.2 -

-Share-based compensation 0.4 0.1
+Share-based compensation 0.3 0.4

-Restructuring costs - 0.3

-Loss (gain) on fair value of investment 0.1 (1.1)
+Loss (gain) on foreign currency translation 0.1 0.1

-Adjusted EBITDA \$ (1.8) \$ (2.1)
+Adjusted EBITDA \$ (2.2) \$ (1.8)